Life Insurance for Mesalamine users.

 We’ll we’ve got to be honest with you here in that this is a “bit” of a loaded question because the truth is, helping folks who have been prescribed Apriso to help treat their ulcerative colitis can certainly be a bit of a mixed bag!

 The “severity” of one’s disorder can vary significantly from one patient to another.
-What we can tell you for certainty is that if you have been prescribed Apriso to treat your ulcerative colitis, you’re not going to be “automatically” denied insurance.
+What we can tell you for certain is that if you have been prescribed Apriso to treat your ulcerative colitis, you’re not going to be “automatically” denied insurance.

 You may even be able to qualify for a Preferred rate!
 But before that ever happens, the insurance companies are going to want to learn a lot more about your situation before they make “any” kind of decisions about your life insurance application.